This content mentions self-harm, depression and anxiety. Please read with care. There are details of where to find help at the bottom of this page.

 - in England, use the NHS online service search tool

 - in Wales, visit NHS 111 Wales

 You can change GPs whenever you want.
 For example, you may want to move if you’ve had a bad experience at your current practice or if you want to join one that offers specialised counselling or mental health services.
 In England, the NHS website lets you look at ratings and reviews from people who have used the practice.

 If you’re not happy with the outcome of your appointment

-If you’re not happy with how your appointment went or unsure about the advice you were give, you can ask for a second opinion from another GP or a specialist.
-You can make an appointment with another GP at your practice, or change practice altogether if they refuse to arrange a second opinion.
+If you’re unhappy with how your appointment went or unsure about your advice, you can ask for a second opinion from another GP or a specialist.
+You can make an appointment with another GP at your practice or change the practice altogether if they refuse to arrange a second opinion.

 If you disagree with how your GP wants to treat your mental health problem, or you’re unhappy about the service provided by your GP practice, you may wish to make a complaint.
 You can speak to your GP or the practice manager or make a written complaint.
 Ask at reception for the practice’s complaints procedure or find it on their website.

-If this doesn’t resolve the problem, you can complain to NHS England ([email protected] or 0300 311 2233).
+If this doesn’t resolve the problem, you can complain to NHS England ( en%67land.cont%[email protected] " rel="nofollow"> [email protected] or 0300 311 2233).
 There’s a different process in other parts of the UK.